 How will KYWSS use this data?

 Wastewater can detect infection in a community before symptoms are apparent.
 Unlike other types of public health reporting, wastewater surveillance (monitoring) does not depend on people having access to healthcare, visiting a doctor when sick or availability of testing for an infection.
 Instead of identifying a specific individual with disease, the results show whether respiratory disease is increasing or decreasing for the entire population serviced by a particular WWTP.
-Very often, wastewater signals can precede case reports by as much as 2-4 weeks.
+Wastewater signals can precede case reports by as much as 1-2 weeks.
 With this information, local health departments and healthcare providers can anticipate the potential for an outbreak or determine when an outbreak has passed.

 Will KYWSS ever test for other things in wastewater?